 Any successful Sales Strategy should be based on all aspects of the Sales Execution Model.
 As we learned, the overall setup of the Sales Execution Model consists of 3 phases in which we will build our Sales Strategy around; Pre-Sales Activities, Sale Execution, and Post-Sale Analysis.

 Planning the Sales Strategy Plan

-To plan an effective Sales Strategy, we must first determine the goal of our plan.
+To create a successful Sales Strategy, we must first determine the goal of our plan.
 In most cases the goal will be some variation of optimizing the results obtained by the sales manager or their team.
 In essence, our plan should dictate which customers we spend what amount of time with to get the greatest overall return from our time investment.

 With the sales goal defined, we must next determine the duration or timeline for the plan.
 Depending on your industry and market, the sales strategy plan duration will vary.
 What is the right interval for your industry?
 Looking at the seasonality of your business, the frequency of change in company goals, and the timeline you use to measure success to goals or quotas are all things to keep in mind when determining the duration of the plan.
 Another thing to remember is you may determine that a six month plan is the right length the situation, but this does not mean that you will only focus on this more long term sales strategy.
 A sales strategy of this type will also need to incorporate monthly planning that rolls up to the six month plan and a daily plan that rolls into the monthly plan to ensure that we stay focused on the overall goal.
 Breaking the sales strategy into the smallest steps possible will make it much easier to follow and will allow for short term measurement of success.